Updates provided by CEUfast Staff

 To mitigate widespread transmission, at least 95% of the population must be vaccinated to achieve herd immunity, thereby protecting individuals who cannot receive the vaccine, such as infants and those with immunocompromising conditions.
 However, recent data indicates that U.S. MMR vaccination rates have declined for children by age 24 months, falling below the critical threshold required for herd immunity.

-This decline has resulted in a resurgence of measles cases and an increased risk of outbreaks, exemplified by the current situation in Texas.
+This decline has contributed to increased outbreak vulnerability across multiple jurisdictions, particularly in communities with low vaccination coverage.
 Enhancing vaccination rates is imperative to curtailing the spread of this highly contagious disease and preventing unnecessary morbidity and mortality.

 Vaccination rates have declined significantly since the COVID-19 pandemic, leading to a resurgence of vaccine-preventable diseases like measles.
 In Gaines County, Texas, the percentage of kindergartners claiming vaccine exemptions has more than doubled from 7.5% a decade ago to around 18% last school year.
 This rise reflects a national trend of falling childhood vaccination rates.